nilostolte/PDFBox/README.md

 <br>

 ![image](https://user-images.githubusercontent.com/80269251/114737155-bbc3a500-9d14-11eb-852f-d66571903d9f.png)<br>
-**Figure 8** - PDF Viewer showing the rendering of the first page of athe file
+**Figure 8** - PDF Viewer showing the rendering of the first page of the file

 <br>